Chart Color Schemes

 Ringwood North ranks among the top 25% of areas assessed nationally for overall employment performance

-However, transport, postal & warehousing has a limited presence with only 2.4% employment compared to the regional average of 5.2%.
-The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 1.2%, labour force increased by 0.9%, and unemployment decreased by 0.3 percentage points in Ringwood North.
-In contrast, Greater Melbourne saw employment rise by 3.0%, the labour force grow by 3.3%, and unemployment rise by 0.3 percentage points during the same period.
-State-level data from 25-Nov-25 shows that Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ringwood North's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area has a notable concentration in education & training, with employment levels at 1.2 times the regional average.
+Transport, postal & warehousing has limited presence, with only 2.4% of residents employed in this sector compared to the regional average of 5.2%.
+The predominantly residential nature of Ringwood North suggests limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 1.2%, labour force grew by 0.9%, and unemployment fell by 0.3 percentage points.
+In contrast, Greater Melbourne saw employment rise by 3.0% and the labour force grow by 3.3%, with unemployment rising by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ringwood North's employment mix suggests local employment should increase by approximately 6.9% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment